There are a number of DRFAWA assistance measures available to local governments:

 Local Governments contribute 25% of the cost of the restoration or replacement of essential public assets, up to the Local Government Contribution limit.
-Limits for Local Government Contributions for FY 2021/22 can be found in
+Limits for Local Government Contribution Limits for FY 2022/23 can be found in Local Government Contribution Limits for FY 2022/23 – (PDF 165 KB).

 DRFAWA may cover up to 100 per cent of Counter Disaster Operations provided that these costs are additional costs incurred directly as a result of the declared eligible disaster event.
 This may include expenses such as overtime, operational expenses, contractor expenses and clean-up costs to protect communities and ensure public health and safety in public areas.
 However, this does not include the notional costs of staff wages, or of using equipment/machinery owned by the local government claimant.